The forgotten Black victims of the Nazi era | DW | 07.09.2021

 Martha Ndumbe was born in 1902 in Berlin.
 Her father, Jacob Ndumbe, came from Cameroon, whereas her mother, Dorothea Grunwaldt, was a German from Hamburg.

-When Martha was growing up in Berlin, the social and economic situation for most Black people in Germany was precarious due to discrimination, making it impossible for her to find a decent job.
-"So she turned to prostitution and petty crimes for her survival," says Robbie Aitken, who also documented the case of these two individuals.
+When Martha was growing up in Berlin, discrimination made the social and economic situation for most Black people in Germany precarious, and it was impossible for her to find a decent job.
+"She turned to prostitution and petty crimes for her survival," says Robbie Aitken, who also documented the case of these two individuals.

 The Nazis imprisoned her for being an "asocial professional criminal."
 On June 9, 1944, she was sent to the Ravensbrück concentration camp, where she died on February 5, 1945.